Site last updated: Sunday, November 17, 2024

 Scott Docherty, owner of CID Associates, of Sarver, and son of company founder Marlene Docherty, discussed his mother and the importance of women in business.

-The program featured the presentation of photographs and bronze plaques of the Roebling family, a print of the Brooklyn Bridge and a bronze plaque of Marlene Docherty that will be displayed in the library.
+The program featured the presentation of photographs and bronze plaques of the Roebling family, a print of the Brooklyn Bridge, and a bronze plaque of Marlene Docherty that will be displayed in the library.

 Nowakowski presented a photograph of Emily.
 Saxonburg borough manager Steve May and Brooke Wamsley, vice president of the Friends of the Saxonburg Museum, presented a photograph of Emily’s husband, Washington Roebling, and explained the projects to relocate the Brooklyn Bridge replica and restore the wire rope workshop.

-Kathy Allen, Clinton Township supervisor and library founder, presented a photograph of John Roebling and talked about the creation of the library in 1977.
+Kathy Allen, Clinton Township supervisor and a library founder, presented a photograph of John Roebling and talked about the creation of the library in 1977.

-Hutchinson presented the bronze plaque honoring Marlene Docherty, and Kelly presented the print of the Brooklyn Bridge, which once known as the Great East End Bridge.
+Hutchinson presented the bronze plaque honoring Marlene Docherty, and Kelly presented the print of the Brooklyn Bridge, which was once known as the Great East End Bridge.

 “The Roeblings solved (New York’s) problem.
 They built a bridge,” Kelly said after the program.
-He said John Roebling was probably ridiculed, told he would fail and that his idea to use a rope made of wire to support a suspension bridge in Lower Manhattan was a waste of money.
+He said John Roebling was probably ridiculed and told he would fail and that his idea to use a rope made of wire to support a suspension bridge in Lower Manhattan was a waste of money.

 “America faces great challenges,” Kelly said.

 John Roebling, a Prussian-born engineer, died in 1869 following an accident while he was doing survey work for the bridge.
 His son and right-hand man, Washington Roebling, took over the project, but became incapacitated from decompression sickness three years later.
-Emily, who studied math and science and had a law certificate from New York University, then took over and completed construction of the bridge.
+Emily, who studied math and science and had a law certificate from New York University then took over and completed construction of the bridge.

 The photos, plaques and print were presented to Michelle Lesniak, library director.

-“The program is for recognizing historic women and bringing Emily to the forefront, and also inspiring young women to look to history for role models to use a guiding light, and that there are jobs for women in manufacturing and engineering and in the community,” Lesniak said.
+“The program is for recognizing historic women and bringing Emily to the forefront, and also inspiring young women to look to history for role models to use as a guiding light, and that there are jobs for women in manufacturing and engineering and in the community,” Lesniak said.

 Caoimhe Docherty waves her flag as a horse-drawn carriage carrying Emily Roebling, portrayed by Molly Nowakowski, travels down Saxonburg’s Main Street on Saturday, Oct.
 12, to the South Butler Community Library before a ceremony honoring Roebling’s accomplishments and her role in the completion of the Brooklyn Bridge.
 Rob McGraw/Butler Eagle